 Median age at presentation is 40 years.
 However, Close et al have shown that interstitial cystitis may occur in children.
 In their series, the median age of onset was 4.5 years, with a mean age of diagnosis of 8.2 years.
 The children had diffuse glomerulations and terminal hematuria.
 Of the 16 children in the study, 15 improved after bladder hydrodistention.

-An example of the impact of education and counseling on the treatment of the interstitial cystitis/bladder pain syndrome (IC/BPS) complex comes from 2 placebo-controlled trials with amitriptyline for IC/BPS.
-In these studies, patients receiving education plus placebo were compared with placebo alone and to amitriptyline alone, and patients receiving education achieved among the highest response rates.
+An example of the impact of education and counseling on the treatment of the interstitial cystitis/bladder pain syndrome (IC/BPS) complex comes from 2 placebo-controlled trials that compared education plus placebo with placebo alone and amitriptyline alone.
+In those studies, patients receiving education achieved among the highest response rates.

 More information about interstitial cystitis and support information for patients can be obtained from the following associations: